A reviews round-up for Sam Holcroft’s new play Rules for Living at the National Theatre.

 The cast include Stephen Mangan, Miles Jupp, Deborah Findlay, Claudie Blakley, John, Rogan, Maggie Service, & Daisy Waterstone.

-“Personal crises plunge order into chaos in Sam Holcroft’s intelligent and superbly cast yuletide comedy directed by Marianne Elliott.” “a hilarious Ayckbourn-style family comedy with an analysis of individual survival strategies.” “it starts out simple but descends into madness”.
+REVIEWS ROUND-UP“Personal crises plunge order into chaos in Sam Holcroft’s intelligent and superbly cast yuletide comedy directed by Marianne Elliott.” “a hilarious Ayckbourn-style family comedy with an analysis of individual survival strategies.” “it starts out simple but descends into madness”.
 “The performances are also a joy.” “this is an intelligent comedy that leaves us questioning at what point the rules for living we all adopt become a form of entrapment.”
 ‘An exuberant production.
 Stephen Mangan and Miles Jupp are a joy.'

 ‘Like Ayckbourn in a food whizzer, with a dash of vodka and bitters.
 The acting is top-flight.'
 “The plot zooms out of control and the earlier comedy of English understatement – at which Mr Jupp excels – yields to something younger, crazier“ “plenty to watch and the acting is never less than top-flight.”